addisoncrump/Vitsy/README.md

     - If they are not equal, chop off the top item of the stack and replace it with a 1.
  - modulo: M
     - Modulo the top item of the stack by the second-to-top item of the stack.
+ - factorize: h
+    - Push the prime factors of top item of the stack to the stack.
+ - range: H
+    - Push the range from the second-to-top item to the top item of the stack to the stack.
  - power: ^
     - Put the second-to-top item of the stack to the power of the top item of the stack.
  - prime: p